ceridwenreed/IQVIA_technical_exercise/README.md

 ![alt text](/images/roc_plot.png)

-Decision tree model seems to be underfitting to the data.
+Decision tree model is not performing as well as the other models

 #### Confusion matrices: